Add a unique touch of color and drama to your garden by adding Black Flowers and Plants. These plants can also be grown

 Botanical Name: Aquilegia vulgaris var. stellata ‘Black Barlow’

 Also known as Granny’s Bonnet, ‘Black Barlow’ is a short-living black perennial flower; it offers double blooms in deep plum to an almost black color and resembles spikey pompoms.

 35. Tropicanna Black Lily Flower

 Botanical Name: Canna Lily ‘Tropicanna Black’

-This tropical Black lilies flower produces rich scarlet blooms that slowly fade to orange; it is famous for its large, dark, bronze, chocolate foliage.
+This tropical black lily flower produces rich scarlet blooms that slowly fade to orange; it is famous for its large, dark, bronze, chocolate foliage.
 The plant flowers from mid-summer to fall.

 36. Black Scallop

 Botanical Name: Ajuga reptans ‘Black Scallop’

 Also known as Carpet Bulge, this perennial is admired for its glossy black serrated leaves that look great the entire year.
 The plant also offers highly fragrant violet blooms.

 37. Hillside Black Beauty

 Botanical Name: Cimicifuga ramosa ‘Hillside Black Beauty’

 These late-season Black flowering plants are also known as Black Snakeroot; the leaves are extremely dark and bronze and appear black from afar.
 During late summer, the plant offers mauve-pink bottlebrush blooms.

 38. Black Knight Peperomia